The Guide To Lonavala Bhimashankar Trek

 - Starting point: Tungarli Dam

-Once you reach Lonavla, take an auto rickshaw to Tungarli Dam.
+Once you reach Lonavala, take an auto-rickshaw to Tungarli Dam.
 This is where the trek begins.

 Continue ahead on the trail.
 The forest begins again in about half an hour.
 After monsoons, it might get difficult to locate the trail.
 Continue making your way through the forest.
 After about an hour, Dhak plateau becomes visible to your left.
 At this point, the trail also becomes clearer.
 This can be very reassuring, especially if you're fumbling your way through the forest without a trail at all!

-Around 200 metres on, this trail brings you to a grassland.
+Around 200 meters on, this trail brings you to a grassland.
 You can take a break here.

 The forest which begins soon after the grassland is not as dense as the previous stretch.
 The trail is clearly visible.
 In about 10 minutes, you get to a spot where multiple trails proceed in different directions.
 Take the one descending to the left.